genidma/teatime-accessibility/README.md

 1. Open your desktop environment's application menu
 2. Look for "TeaTime Accessibility" under the "Utilities" category
 3. Click on the application icon to launch it

+**Option 3: Desktop Shortcut**
+If you chose to create a desktop shortcut during setup, you can simply double-click the icon on your desktop.

 The application will appear in your system tray (notification area) and can be controlled from there.